 Sleep apnea is a medical condition affecting as many as 22 million in the United States adults with an estimated 80 percent of the cases of moderate and severe obstructive sleep apnea going undiagnosed.
-In the Pennsylvania Tri-State Area, the team at Pittsburgh Dental Sleep Medicine offers outstanding diagnostic and treatment services through their offices in Wexford, Monroeville, McMurray, and Latrobe.
+In the Pennsylvania Tri-State Area, the team at Pittsburgh Dental Sleep Medicine offers outstanding diagnostic and treatment services through their offices in Latrobe, McMurray, Monroeville, and Wexford, Pennsylvania.
 Booking an appointment is fast and easy, whether by phone or through the online scheduling tool below.

 Sleep apnea is a common disorder characterized by frequent nighttime breathing disruptions.
 It often goes undiagnosed and can cause significant problems.
 Sleep apnea can disrupt your health, get in the way of your daily routines, and negatively affect your performance at school or the workplace.